fjzs/docker_python/README.md

 - Other observability tools could be added, but as of now those are out of scope for this project.

 # Using the web application
-The web application can be accessed (give it ~1 min to Render to lift the app) on this URL: https://franciscooptimizationapi.onrender.com/
+The web application can be accessed (give it ~10 seconds to Render to lift the app) on this URL: https://franciscooptimizationapi.onrender.com/